 Steak and potatoes are always a welcome meal in this Irish kitchen, but with summer weather finally here, it’s time to fire up the BBQ and bring some new flavours to my recipe repertoire.
 McCormick Gourmet has launched a flavourful recipe website, a portal to new profiles, and the Cinnamon Steak Rub was the perfect introduction to spicing things up in time for summer.

 Pairing my favourite rib eye steak with a rub of using my favourite spices only seems logical- tried and true steak spices like garlic powder, ground salt and are natural selections, but adding earthy components like cinnamon and cumin transform the everyday into something truly exceptional.
 And unexpected.

-Incorporating ingredients that push the envelope are part of the fun of cooking, challenging yourself to try something new is what can transform an everyday dish into something really extraordinary.
+Incorporating ingredients that push the envelope is part of the fun of cooking, challenging yourself to try something new is what can transform an everyday dish into something really extraordinary.
 This rub concoction is fragrant and a bit peppery, and with a quick grill to medium rare, the steak delivers a dose of daring, Chef Matthew approved.

-Paired with simple sides, the steak takes the centre-stage, pushing this meat ‘n potatoes plate into something really unique.
+Paired with simple sides, the steak takes the centre stage, pushing this meat ‘n potatoes plate into something really unique.
 This rub works equally well on other cuts of red meat, think burgers or even lamb chops.
 So why settle for the everyday?
 Don’t shy away from using spices to create something truly memorable with McCormick Gourmet.

 This post has been sponsored by McCormick Gourmet who invite you to share your #spicedare on social media.
-All opinions are my steaking-loving own, and are authentic to Auburn Lane and my own experience using their products.
+All opinions are my steaking-loving own and are authentic to Auburn Lane and my own experience using their products.